 HELPING KIDS COPE EMOTIONALLY

 As parents, you have the opportunity to help shape how your children feel about themselves.
 I recommend families help their children cope by being accepting of it.
 Explain that many other kids their age have the same problems.
 What happens at night is out of their control.
 Children can benefit from reminders to focus on the things that they can control, such as: following their treatment plan, taking medications, and cleaning up in the morning.
-Read more to help your child overcome bedwetting.
+These additional tips for helping your child overcome bedwetting may help.

 WHEN TO SEEK HELP